What is the Difference Between Online Accounting and Traditional?

 What is online accounting?

-Data held in the cloud is hosted on a number of servers in multiple locations, meaning it’s mostly protected from things like power outages, hardware and software malfunctions, theft, loss, and physical damage from some kind of disaster (like a fire or flood).
+Data held in the cloud is hosted on a number of servers in multiple locations, meaning it’s mostly protected from things like:

-So, in short, online accounting is entirely remote-based, and this makes it ultra secure because everything’s backed up.
+Online accounting is entirely remote-based, and this makes it ultra secure because everything’s backed up.
+It’s one of many reasons to take your business digital.

 Can’t I just use a spreadsheet?

 Yep, you’re absolutely allowed to use a spreadsheet to keep financial records.
-They’re even allowed if you need to keep digital records to comply with Making Tax Digital rules, but just bear in mind that you’ll need bridging software to share this information with HMRC.
+They’re even allowed if you need to keep digital records to comply with Making Tax Digital rules, but just bear in mind that you’ll need bridging software to share information from your spreadsheet with HMRC.

 Online accounting